 Bean Leaf Beetle

-The bean leaf beetle (Cerotoma trifurcata) is a common soybean pest that feeds on cotyledons, leaves and pods.
+The bean leaf beetle (BLB) (Cerotoma trifurcata) is a common soybean pest that feeds on cotyledons, leaves, and pods.

-Early planted soybeans and especially the first fields to emerge in an area is where seedling injury due to feeding by overwintering beetles is most likely to occur.
-Feeding injury is recognized by small round or oval holes in the middle of young leaves or on the leaf edge.
-Feeding by the over-wintering population or the first-generation beetle does not usually cause yield loss.
+Early planted soybeans and especially the first fields to emerge in an area is where seedling feeding injury by overwintering beetles is most likely to occur.
+Feeding injury is recognized by small round or oval holes on soybean leaves.
+Early season feeding by BLB seldom results in economic yield losses as seedlings usually recover.

-However, a second population of beetles peaks during the pod-fill stages, and feeding by this population can cause extensive damage to pods, seed yield, and seed quality.
+A second population peaks during the pod-fill stages, however, and feeding by this population can cause extensive damage to pods, seed yield, and seed quality.
 Complete pod loss can occur when adults feed at the base of the pod.
 This type of injury is referred to as “pod clipping.”
 Feeding on the outer pod wall leads to pod lesions and seed damage.
 Damaged pods are also more susceptible to rotting and discoloration by late season fungal diseases such as pod and stem blight.

 Bean leaf beetles can transmit viruses